-Watermelon had a high glycemic index of 80 until it was updated in 2021 to 50, making it a low glycemic fruit.
+Watermelon had a high glycemic index until it was updated in the latest international glycemic tables, making it a low glycemic fruit.

-It is a great fruit for diabetics as it is a good source of vitamins and minerals, but portioning is still important to diabetes management.
+It's a great fruit for diabetics, but portioning is still important to blood sugar management.

 Watermelon Glycemic Index